Chukak/containers/docs/queue.md

 if (*r == 1) // true
 ```
 If the queue is empty, the result of the `q_back` function has the `NULL` pointer.

 ## Delete the queue
-To delete the queue, use `q_delete_queue` function, pass the pointer to the queue as the first argument.
+To delete the queue, use the `q_delete_queue` function, pass the pointer to the queue as the first argument.
 The function returns nothing.
 Don\`t forget to delete the queue, when you don\`t use it.
 ```c